ssb22/gradint/gradint-build/samples/README.txt

 LEARNING A TEXT:

-If a file called !poetry is present in a directory, the program will assume that all the samples in the directory are part of a poem or other text that is to be memorised in sequence (the sequence is given by the ordering of the
+If a file called !poetry or !poetry.txt is present in a directory, the program will assume that all the samples in the directory are part of a poem or other text that is to be memorised in sequence (the sequence is given by the ordering of the